For any organization, meetings are the fuel for productivity. They are an integral part of any organization, and we are aware of that.

-It is inevitable to not face problems in the workplace.
+It is inevitable not to face problems in the workplace.
 Problem-solving meetings are oriented around solving problems that teams and management face in the workplace.

-The problems faced by any teams or members should be addressed in the meeting and attendees must actively communicate with each other, find the root cause and take immediate actions to resolve it.
+The problems faced by any teams or members should be addressed in the meeting, and attendees must actively communicate with each other, find the root cause and take immediate actions to resolve it.

 - It helps teams to think better and improve their problem-solving ability.